Ongoing Case Management

 When the intake assessment and investigations department assesses that a family would benefit from continued involvement with FCCS, the family's case may be transferred to one of our departments that manages ongoing cases.

-A family's ongoing case will remain open as long as there is a safety threat and the family is in need of services and support.
-The goal of ongoing involvement is to provide support to a family in a way that addresses threats to the safety and well-being of the children and decreases the likelihood that future concerns will exist.
+A family's case will remain open as long as there is a safety threat and the family is in need of services and support.
+The primary goal of ongoing services is to provide support to a family in a way that addresses threats to the safety and well-being of the children and decreases the likelihood that future concerns will exist.